kbnim/cstring.h/README.md

 Coming soon.

 ## Further ideas
-* `stringSplit`: a function splitting a string by "word boundaries" (i.e. separator characters) and making an array out f them
+* `stringSplit` -- a function splitting a string by "word boundaries" (i.e. separator characters) and making an array out f them
-* `StringList`: strings using linked lists
+* `StringList` -- strings using linked lists